rajamukerji/irr-genius/ios/README.md

 - [ ] Supports dark mode
 - [ ] Accessible for VoiceOver users
 - [ ] Performance optimized

+### Contributor Checklist
+- [ ] Branch from `main`; use Conventional Commits (e.g., `feat:`, `fix:`).
+- [ ] Build and run on iOS 17+ simulators and at least one device profile.
+- [ ] Run tests (⌘U) and verify deterministic financial results match `shared/specs/CALCULATIONS.md`.
+- [ ] Verify light/dark mode, Dynamic Type, and basic VoiceOver labels.
+- [ ] No secrets or CloudKit credentials committed; entitlements configured locally only.
+- [ ] Update screenshots or GIFs for UI changes and note test plan in PR.

 ## 📚 Resources